-Mr. Lowenthal specializes in the prosecution and defense of complex civil litigations, with an emphasis on disputes arising out of securities and M&A transactions.
-He has been repeatedly recognized by Chambers USA
+Mitchell A. Lowenthal is a partner of Cleary Gottlieb Steen & Hamilton LLP, resident in the firm’s New York office.
+He specializes in the prosecution and defense of civil litigations, with an emphasis on disputes arising out of securities and M&A transactions, and has been repeatedly recognized by Chambers USA

-(2004-2013) as a leading securities litigator, in The Best Lawyers in America
+(2004-2014) as a leading securities litigator, in The Best Lawyers in America

 (2005-2014), in The Legal 500 U.S.

-(2007-2013), in Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms and Attorneys
+(2007-2014), in Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms and Attorneys

 (2010-2014), in PLC Cross-border Dispute Resolution Handbook

 (2011) and in Lawdragon’s 100 Securities Litigators You Need To Know